sdv-dev/SDGym/SYNTHESIZERS.md

 **SDGym** evaluates the performance of **Synthesizers**.

-A Synthesizer is a Python function (or class method) that takes as input a numpy matrix with some data, which call the real data, and outputs another numpy matrix with the same shape, filled with new synthetic data that has similar mathematical properties as the real one.
+A Synthesizer is a Python function (or class method) that takes as input a numpy matrix with some data, which we call the *real* data, and outputs another numpy matrix with the same shape, filled with new *synthetic* data that has similar mathematical properties as the *real* one.

 The complete list of inputs of the synthesizer is: